Common Error Codes on IRS Rejected Tax Returns

 If your tax return was already accepted by the IRS and you need to make changes you will have to file a tax amendment.
 Learn more about amending your tax return.

-How Do I Correct an efile Mistake on My Online Federal or State Tax Return?
+How Do I Correct my IRS rejected Federal or State Tax Return?

 One of the benefits of filing electronically is that most simple mathematical errors will be found and corrected by the tax software.
-The IRS itself will often correct mathematical errors, and the service will contact you if you are missing any required information.
+The IRS itself will often correct mathematical errors, and they will contact you if you are missing any required information.

 If YOUR RETURN HAS NOT YET BEEN SUBMITTED/ACCEPTED, or if YOUR RETURN HAS BEEN REJECTED BY THE IRS, you can still make changes.
 If you are a registered efile.com user, just go to www.efile.com and sign in to your account.
 Once you have signed in you will find detailed instructions on how to resolve any problems, then resubmit your return.
-You can efile as many times as it takes until your tax return has been accepted.
+You can efile as many times as it takes until your tax return has been accepted by the IRS.

 How to correct common IRS rejection codes on efile.com